mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

 Case Transformation
 ~~~~~~~~~~~~~~~~~~~

-The $islower and :math:`isupper identifiers can be used to determine if a string is entirely made up of uppercase or lowercase letters (`\ true), or else they return $false.
+The $islower and $isupper identifiers can be used to determine if a string is entirely made up of uppercase or lowercase letters ($true), or else they return $false.
 The same functionality is also built into an if statement using the isupper and islower operators.
 The $upper and $lower identifiers perform case conversion on an entire string or a string character.

 .. code:: text